ubivis-ch/docker-dovecot/README.md

 Run
 ---

-There is no "simple" example, that would actually so anything useful.
+There is no "simple" example, that would actually do anything useful.
 In order for this container to work you'll need a LDAP server that is reachable and a properly signed SSL keypair.

 Below you find a typical example of how to start a container.
 It's written as a Docker Compose file (`compose.yaml`) and